HajimeKawahara/exojax/README.md

  <img src="https://user-images.githubusercontent.com/15956904/111430765-2eedf180-873e-11eb-9740-9e1a313d590c.png" Titie="exojax auto cross section" Width=850px>

-<details><summary> 🐈 Do you just want to plot the line strength? </summary>
+<details><summary> Do you just want to plot the line strength 🐈? </summary>

 ```python
  ls=autoxs.linest(1000.0,1.0) #line strength for 1000K, 1bar (cm)
  plt.plot(autoxs.mdb.nu_lines,ls,".")
 ```

-🌊 autoxs.mdb is the [moldb.MdbExomol class](http://secondearths.sakura.ne.jp/exojax/exojax/exojax.spec.html#exojax.spec.moldb.MdbExomol) for molecular database.
+autoxs.mdb is the [moldb.MdbExomol class](http://secondearths.sakura.ne.jp/exojax/exojax/exojax.spec.html#exojax.spec.moldb.MdbExomol) for molecular database.
 Here is a entrance to a deeper level. exojax is more flexible in the way it calculates the molecular lines.
-Go to [the docs](http://secondearths.sakura.ne.jp/exojax) for the deeper level.
+Go to [the docs](http://secondearths.sakura.ne.jp/exojax) for the deeper level 🌊.

 </details>